 The Dynamic Range Day Challenge

-Commit to keeping at least 8dB dynamic range in your next recording, mix and master.
+Commit to keeping more than 10dB peak-to-loudness range (DR10) in your next recording, mix and master.

 How do I measure the dynamic range of my music ?